-Capturing, transporting and burying millions of tonnes of carbon dioxide from coal power stations is impractical and expensive.
+Capturing, transporting and burying millions of tonnes of carbon dioxide from coal and gas-burning power stations is impractical and expensive.
 So much so that even this coal baron admits that CCS ‘does not work’ and ‘is just cover for the politicians.’

 Whether or not CCS ever becomes a viable technology, the United Nations Development program has said it “will arrive on the battlefield far too late to help the world avoid dangerous climate change”.